ijavad805/react-datepicker/README.md

 ## Calendar

-the first version of calendar is ready but it just v1 and yes it maybe have some bugs please report bugs i will fix it, i working on design in v2 you will see a beautifully calendar
+The first version of the calendar is ready but it is just v1 and, yes, it may have some bugs.
+Please report bugs.
+I will fix it.
+I am working on design in v2.
+You will see a beautiful calendar.

 ### en